Are You Eligible to Vote Absentee?

 - People temporarily residing outside of the U.S.

 - First responders who may be absent while they are working on election day

 If you are active duty military, or if you are the spouse or dependent of active duty military personnel, or if you are a United States citizen living abroad, you may fill out the Federal Post Card Application

 .
 Please read the 'Official Election Notice' for military and overseas citizens by clicking here

-Effective July 1, 2012 people who register to vote for the first time in Virginia (does not apply to address changes or in-state moves) will be required to wait 5 days before being issued an absentee ballot.
+People who register to vote for the first time in Virginia (does not apply to address changes or in-state moves) are required to wait five days before being issued an absentee ballot.
 An absentee ballot application can be completed at the time of registration and the ballot will be mailed at the conclusion of the waiting period.

 When Will You Get A Ballot?

 Ballots are mailed beginning approximately 45 days before each election.
 Ballots are mailed the next business day after the Absentee Ballot Applications are received.

 All absentee ballots, those sent by mail and those cast in-person, are counted on election day in Virginia, as if the ballots were cast in a polling place